 - Rates and fees are complicated, but effective rates below give a general idea.

 The effective interest rates set by the SBA are only for the CDC portion of the loan and are fixed.
-Banks set their own rates for their portion of the loan, which may be fixed or variable, but cannot exceed an SBA interest rate cap, 6% over the prime rate, or 9.25% as of July 1, 2020.
+Lenders will set their own rates for their portion of the loan, which are pegged to an increment above the rate for 5- and 10-year U.S. Treasury issues.

 The SBA may charge multiple fees to CDCs and the banks or other third-party lenders, some of which may be passed along to borrowers.
-Borrowers pay about 3.5% of net proceeds in fees plus ongoing service and guaranty fees.
-Borrowers may also have to pay a one-time participation fee plus fees for: packaging, close and underwriting the loan.
+For fiscal year 2022, the upfront guarantee fee is 0.50% and the yearly service fee is 2.475% of the outstanding balance.